erisjacey/blog/posts/food/andsoforth.md

 This was the only room without food being served, but I guess it was to be expected after the last room's dessert.
 Instead, the facilitator just did a recap of the story through a mini trivia game.
 I thought it was quite funny that Megan and I couldn't follow most of the story.
 I think we were mostly preoccupied with looking forward to the food in each station and actually eating it.

-## My thoughts
+# My thoughts

 This was the definitely one of the more unique dining experiences I've had so far.
 It's especially fun to go with a partner or even a close friend or two.
 While I thought the food was pretty good, it wasn't mind blowing or anything.
-On top of that, we had a pretty late lunch that day and I still wasn't super full at the end of the course.
+On top of that, we had a pretty late lunch prior and I still wasn't super full at the end of the course.

 The variety in room designs and cuisines definitely enhance the experience though.
 I would heartily recommend going for at least one of Andsoforth's events!